iralouisedavid/flutter-profile-ui/README.md

 import 'package:profile/profile.dart';
 ```

-3. Use the Profile widget in your app's UI hierarchy.
-Here's an example:
+3. Use the Profile widget in your app's user interface.
+Here is an example:

 ```
 Profile(